langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

     "user2-token": {"id": "user2", "name": "Bob"},
 }

+# The "Auth" object is a container that LangGraph will use to mark our authentication function
 auth = Auth()

+# The `authenticate` decorator tells LangGraph to call this function as middleware
+# for every request.
+This will determine whether the request is allowed or not
 @auth.authenticate
 async def get_current_user(authorization: str | None) -> Auth.types.MinimalUserDict:
     """Check if the user's token is valid."""